system32unknown/FNF-BabyShark/README.md

 * bbpanzu - Ex-Programmer
 * Yoshubs - Ex-Programmer, New Input System
 * SqirraRNG - Crash Handler and Base code for Chart Editor's Waveform
-* KadeDev - Fixed some cool stuff on Chart Editor and other PRs
+* KadeDev - Fixed some cool stuff on Chart Editor and other PRs, Programmer of Kade Engine
 * iFlicky - Composer of Psync and Tea Time, also made the Dialogue Sounds
 * PolybiusProxy - .MP4 Video Loader Library (hxCodec)
 * Keoiki - Note Splash Animations